dperk6/the-bitcoin-journey/chapters/04 - Early Digital Currencies.md

 ## Opencoin

 Opencoin is a "digital cash" program that attempted to implement the Chaumian idea of "blind signatures" discussed previously.
 It was also publicly released in 2008.<sup>24</sup> One of the founders of the project, Joerg Baach, conversed briefly with Satoshi on the P2P Research forum.<sup>25</sup> According to the GitHub repository, the final commit was made in 2015.<sup>26</sup>

+## Section References

 <sup>1</sup> _Adam Back on Satoshi Emails, Privacy Concerns, and Bitcoin's Early Days_, Cassio Gussan, January 20, 2020.
 [Retrieved online from cointelegraph.com.](https://cointelegraph.com/news/adam-back-on-satoshi-emails-privacy-concerns-and-bitcoins-early-days)
 <sup>2</sup> _How Digicash Blew Everything_.
 [Retrieved from cryptome.org.](https://cryptome.org/jya/digicrash.htm)